Supplier Code of Conduct

 All employees and board members shall refrain from corruption and bribery in all forms.

 Orkla employees and board members are not allowed to engage in any form of bribery or corruption.
 This requirement is based on anti-corruption legislation which all Orkla companies must adhere to, and applies to all of Orkla’s activities world-wide.
 Individuals involved in acts of corruption may be exposed to civil and criminal liability.
-Corrupt activities are punished severely by the court, and individuals who are found guilty of violating the law may become subject to imprisonment.
-If a challenging situation occurs as part of the work for Orkla, employees should seek immediate advice from their superior about how to handle it in a legal manner.
+Corrupt activities are punished severely by the court, and individuals who are found guilty of violating the law may become liable to imprisonment.
+If a challenging situation arises in connection with work for Orkla, employees should seek immediate advice from their superior about how to handle it in a legal manner.
 Such discussions are an important part of the company’s efforts to prevent corruption and bribery.

 Offering and accepting personal courtesy gifts may be allowed provided they have a minimal economic value, are infrequent and clearly appropriate under the circumstances.
 It is not allowed to give or receive cash or gifts which are given in return for a favour.
-Gifts shall not be given in a context or a way where there are reasons to suspect that the recipient will keep such gift or benefit hidden from his or her superior.
+Gifts shall not be given in a context or a way that might give reason to suspect that the recipient will keep such gift or benefit hidden from his or her superior.
 For example, gifts should be addressed to the recipient’s working address at the relevant legal or public entity.

 Events for customers shall always have a specific and relevant business purpose and can only be accepted if they are reasonable and appropriate with respect to both value and frequency.
-Participation in such events organised by others shall comply with the same principle, and transportation and accommodation should be paid by Orkla.
+The same principle applies to participation in such events organised by others, and transportation and accommodation shall be paid by Orkla.
 Employees or board members who have been offered, or who have received gifts or favours, shall, without delay, notify their immediate superior, who will determine whether or not the gift needs to be returned.

 Employees shall contribute to fair competition in compliance with competition laws.